 Drawing, Panel of Arabesques for the Hôtel de Salm, Paris

 This is a Drawing.
 It was designed by Jean-Guillaume Moitte.
-We acquired it in 1911.
+It is dated 1785 and we acquired it in 1911.
 Its medium is pen and black ink, brush and gouache, black chalk on toned paper, lined.
 It is a part of the Drawings, Prints, and Graphic Design department.

 This design for a decorative panel offers a variation on the grotesque motif, an ornamental style that was first seen in ancient Rome.
 Characterized by the non-narrative assembly of fantastic animals on a two dimensional surface, grotesques were capable of limitless permutations and invited the imagination of countless designers throughout the centuries.
 The design is host to a lively cast of classical figures: cavorting satyrs, graceful caryatids and plump putti are all connected by a system of garlands and candelabra, together forming a strong vertical axis.
 Jean-Guillaume Moitte, working in pre-revolutionary France, had stylistic affinities with Ancien Régime designers such as Jean Berain, who helped to revitalize the grotesque in the seventeenth century.